Flight Review

 Situational Awareness = Knowing what is going on and what is coming next.

-When situationally aware, a pilot has an overview of the total operation and can proactively manage the flight.
+When situationally aware, a pilot can proactively manage the flight.
 A pilot with poor situational awareness operates in a reactive manner, responding to unexpected events as they unfold.

 Best Practices for Maintaining Situational Awareness